jessecooper/EdPurp/README.md

 EdPurp is a nodejs/mongodb project for hosting a private torrent site.
-It is currently not very functional.
+It is currently not ready for production.

 Updates:
 Current Scema change to be more generic with torrent uploads.